devlooped/xunit.vsix/README.md

-# xunit.vsx
+# xunit.vsix
-Xunit for VSSDK
+Xunit for VSIX